wasmCloud/wadm/README.md

   us know and we will consider additional ways of how we can address it.
 - Manifest validation is implemented, but slightly clunky.
 Any PRs that make this better would be more than welcome!
-- Nondestructive (e.g. orphaning resources) undeploys are not currently implemented.
-You can set the field in the request, but it won't do anything

 ## References